mrdcvlsc/extended-precision-integers/README.md

 ## **Assigning With Different Base Representation**

-It's possible to assign values with different base representations using the appropriate post-fix format indicators: `0b` for binary, `0o` for octal, and `0x` for hexadecimal.
+It's possible to assign values with different base representations using the appropriate pre-fix format indicators: `0b` for binary, `0o` for octal, and `0x` for hexadecimal.

 **Hexadecimal:**
 ```c++